stephengold/LbjExamples/README.md

 documentation and example applications for [the Libbulletjme 3-D physics library][libbulletjme].

-It contains 2 sub-projects:
+It contains 2 subprojects:

 1. docs: [Antora] documentation for Libbulletjme, including the tutorial
 2. apps: applications referenced in the tutorial

-The applications make use of [the SPORT graphics engine][sport], which was formerly a sub-project and is now a separate project at [GitHub].
+The applications make use of [the SPORT graphics engine][sport], which was formerly a subproject and is now a separate project at [GitHub].

 Complete source code (in [Java]) is provided under